-If it is true, this approach would be crude and ineffective, because by the time PING messages are delayed, the network has already been congested.
-The Adaptiva approach actually detects network congestion BEFORE it has happened, and prevents congestion, rather than reacting to it.
+If true, this approach would be crude and ineffective because, by the time PING messages are delayed, the network has already been congested.
+The Adaptiva approach detects network congestion BEFORE it has happened and prevents congestion, rather than reacting to it.

-4. Caching: Adaptiva OneSite contains a Kernel File System driver that combines the free disk space on all the computers in each office into a “Virtual SAN”. e.g. if there are 20 computers with 100 GB free space each, we’ll create a 2 TB “Virtual SAN” for you, and cache your packages on it as they arrive to the office.
-When any user needs more space, we detect their usage, and automatically release space to them without their even noticing it, since we are the file system.
-The benefit for you is that you get almost limitless cache space for free, and you’ll never need to manually manage this cache, or need to delete files from it.
+4. Caching: Adaptiva OneSite contains a Kernel File System driver that combines the free disk space on all the computers in each office into a “Virtual SAN.” e.g., if there are 20 computers with 100 GB free space each, we’ll create a 2 TB “Virtual SAN” for you and cache your packages on it as they arrive at the office.
+When users need more space, we detect their usage and automatically release space to them without even noticing it since we are the file system.
+The benefit for you is that you get almost limitless cache space for free, and you’ll never need to manage this cache manually or need to delete files from it.

-Here, I would like to agree with Deepak’s on “Impact on Master“.
+Here, I would like to agree with Deepak’s “Impact on Master.”
 I have personally experienced this problem for many branch offices in my previous assignment.
-It’s impacting the entire performance of the master.
-However, am not really sure, there are any changes in this on the latest releases of 1E SMSNomad.
+It impacts the entire performance of the master.
+However, I am not sure there are any changes to the latest releases of 1E SMSNomad.

 Master-slave is obsolete?
 This is quite a naive statement, especially your point about the impact on the master.
 I’m sure our thousands of customers running Nomad on hundreds of thousands of systems would disagree with you.
-You also clearly do not know how Nomad works with it’s dynamic election process from your other statements as well.
+You also clearly do not know how Nomad works with its dynamic election process from your other statements.

-Please don’t try to come onto a 1E forum and goad us into a debate by misrepresenting our software, especially when clearly your end result is to try and glean more information about how our software works.
-This frankly is unprofessional of you.
+Please don’t try to come onto a 1E forum and goad us into a debate by misrepresenting our software, especially when your end result is to try and glean more information about how our software works.
+This, frankly, is unprofessional of you.

-Personally, I don’t think these types of replies help 1E.
-Also, am curious to know why 1E is not explaining about their internal architecture (Did I miss anything?? 🙂 ).
+I don’t think these types of replies help 1E.
+Also, I am curious why 1E is not explaining their internal architecture (Did I miss anything?? 🙂 ).

-Now, I would like share some neutral comments and clients feedback on both the products.
+Now, I would like to share some neutral comments and client feedback on both products.

-<Unfortunately, the actual comments removed from this blog as myITforum.com states that I need to get the “Consent” from them before puplishing their email comments in the blog> 🙁
+<Unfortunately, the actual comments removed from this blog as myITforum.com states that I need to get the “Consent” from them before publishing their email comments in the blog> 🙁

-Joel Grove, one of the very happy customer of Onesite had more detailed analysis and comparision report between these two products.
+Joel Grove, one of the very happy customers of Onesite, had a more detailed analysis and comparison report between these two products.